avaneev/prvhash/README.md

 A proposed short name for hashes created with `prvhash64.h` is `PRH64-N`, where `N` is the hash length in bits (e.g. `PRH64-256`).

+## PRVHASH64_64M ##

+This is a minimized implementation of the `prvhash64` hash function.
+Since arguably it's the smallest hash function in the world, that produces 64-bit hashes of this quality level, it is very useful for hash tables.

 ## Entropy PRNG ##

 PRVHASH can be also used as a very efficient general-purpose PRNG with an